Lucasmillen1/flex-ownedshops/README.md

 **Features**

 - Players can add items to their shops and set prices!
-- Shops need to be purchased if not obtained through a gang or job!
+- Shops need to be purchased if not obtained through a gang or job! (currently only job is tested)
 - Businesses can now sell product even if they are on vacation!
+- Set your shop to have money deposited into its own bank account or use your society's!

 **Shop Customization:**

 - Toggle duty spot
 - Access point for buyers (can be targeted or not, with or without a prop)
 - Management/buying location
+- Money Management

 **Compatibility**